SRWA Quality of Education Statement

 - IT and Computer Science, Design Technology, Food

-Encouraging reading is an important part of our curriculum delivery.
+Encouraging the value of ‘reading for pleasure and progress’ is an important part of our curriculum delivery.
 Students are encouraged to read aloud and they regularly experience teachers modelling good reading practice in class and through a ‘Register and Read’ initiative.
 To further support reading, all KS3 students have a weekly English lesson in our vibrant LRC, situated at the heart of the school.
 Students follow a structured reading programme which monitors their reading progress and aims to foster a love of reading.
 Where required, students are supported through a graduated range of reading and literacy interventions.

 Key Stage 4 Curriculum

-KS4 runs across years 10 and 11 and all KS4 students study Maths, English Language & Literature and Science.
-They have core PE time every week and ‘drop-down days’ currently occur throughout the year in order to deliver PSHE.
-From 2021, Religion & Personal Development will be integrated into the core timetable as they are at KS3.
+KS4 runs across years 10 and 11 and all KS4 students study Maths, English Language & Literature and Science as well as core PE time every week.

 Key Stage 5 Curriculum